ralic/pyvdp/README.md

 pushfunds.send(data=t)
 ```

-Under the hood, instance of `PushTransaction` with nested `CardAcceptorModel` will be serialized to JSON and passed to VDP
+Under the hood, instance of `PushFundsTransactionModel` with nested `CardAcceptorModel` will be serialized to JSON and
-as a payload of POST request.
+passed to VDP as a payload of POST request.

 A response will contain HTTP code and some JSON payload. `200 Success` is the only successful HTTP code, all other codes
 are considered errors and handled through corresponding exceptions.
 The only (and big) exception from this rule is